 Here is a more complete example showing a new machine being added that uses

 a different series than is supported by our

 juju add-machine --series bionic juju deploy mycharm --to 1 --series bionic --force

 Multi-series charms may encounter upgrade difficulties if support for the installed series is dropped.
 See Forced upgrades for details.

-this is done, unless the machine was created via
+When this option is used, unless the machine was created via

 juju status (or

 juju machines).
 For example, this partial output shows a machine with an ID

 Machine State DNS Inst id Series AZ Message 2 started 10.132.70.65 juju-79b3aa-0 xenial Running

 --to option is limited to either pointing to a MAAS node